(This page contains affiliate links)

 toiletries (cotton balls, q-tips, dental floss, toilet paper tubes)

-2. The space needs a clear introduction.
-Students won't naturally know how to use the space.
-They need an introduction into the engineering process.
+Students won’t naturally know how to use the space.
+They need an introduction in the engineering process.
 For instance, they need to learn the importance of drawing a design before they just pick up the scissors and glue.
-They also need background in how to work together with others and respect other's ideas.
+They also need background in how to work together with others and respect other’s ideas.
 Finally, they need to be given specific expectations for how the materials should be used and put away.
 Help them out by labeling everything!
 You can find free labels online.
-Without giving students this context, you'll find a lot of supplies wasted and projects left unfinished.
+Without giving students this context, you’ll find a lot of supplies wasted and projects left unfinished.